 It’s official – you’ve done the test and those two lines say you’re pregnant!
 Amid the celebrations, you realise you need someone to look after you and baby for the next nine months.
-You’d like to see an obstetrician, but there are so many out there.
+Naturally, you want to see the best obstetrician in Sydney, but there are so many out there.
 Where do you even start?
-We’ve made the whole thing easier with our guide on how to choose the best obstetrician for you.
+We’ve made the whole thing easier with our guide on how to choose the best obstetrician in for you.

 The main thing to remember is that choosing your obstetrician is entirely personal.
 You’re looking for the best obstetrician for you, so now is a good time to start a list of the qualities you feel are important.
 Grab a piece of paper and jot down anything that springs to mind, then try to put your list in order of importance.